 The lawyers at Cory Watson Attorneys help victims of sexual abuse and assault, and we understand how important it is for victims to get justice.

-If you or a loved one was the victim of a sexual abuse or assault, contact Cory Watson Attorneys today to take the first steps toward justice.
+If you or a loved one was the victim of sexual abuse or assault, contact Cory Watson Attorneys today to take the first steps toward justice.
 Call (877) 562-0000 or fill out the free online evaluation form on this page to get started.
-All information you submit will remain confidential, and the initial conversation is free.
+All information you submit will remain confidential.